warpedvoxels/java-edition/README.md

 their respective directories, you can run `hexalite -b name`, whereas `name` is one of the modules located at `arcade/`.
 7. For starting the webserver, you can run `hexalite -w`.
 But it is worth mentioning that the rest webserver requires the complete stack (PostgresQL, Redis, RabbitMQ) to be running though.
 8. For running the Minecraft server, you can run `hexalite -m`.
-But it is worth mentioning that the rest webserver and the complete stack (PostgresQL, Redis, RabbitMQ) are required to be running though.
+But it is worth mentioning that the rest webserver is required to be running though.

 ## Windows